nus-cs2103-AY2425S1/ip/docs/README.md

 ## Feature 6: Getting a reminder on upcoming deadlines and events

-You can ask Dawn to remind you of upcoming deadlines and events by using the ***remind*** keyword.
+You can ask Dawn to remind you of upcoming deadlines and events (within the week) by using the ***remind*** keyword.
 Dawn will list out all the events happening today, and deadlines that are due within this week.

 **Example #1** `remind`
 ```